HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/ConvertTo-WDACPolicy.md

 ### -Source

-The source of the logs: Local Event logs (LocalEventLogs) or Microsoft Defender for Endpoint Advanced Hunting results (MDEAdvancedHunting)
+The source of the logs: Local Event logs (LocalEventLogs), Microsoft Defender for Endpoint Advanced Hunting results (MDEAdvancedHunting) or EVTX files (EVTXFiles).

 Supports validate set and auto-completion, press TAB key to view the list of the available options.